 City modelling also suggests that retrofit investment in buildings could be an estimated $240 billion across the city, which would generate approximately 16,000 jobs over the next few decades in local construction, energy services and supportive work.

 Toronto Energy & Water Reporting By-law requires property owners to report their buildings’ energy and water use to the City annually.
 This annual reporting lets building owners track their buildings’ performance over time and compare it with other similar buildings.
 It can also help them identify opportunities to improve energy efficiency and reduce emissions.
 The energy and water reporting requirement is the foundation for establishing BEPS, and will provide the data needed to inform those standards.
-More information here: Energy & Water Reporting for Buildings – City of Toronto.
+Find more information on Energy & Water Reporting for Buildings – City of Toronto.

 If approved by Council, BEPS would also fall under Chapter 367 of Toronto’s Municipal Code and would set limits on greenhouse gas emissions for specific buildings in Toronto.